- Introduction and Purpose

 "Vaccination" means inoculated with a Vaccine, and "Vaccine" means a COVID-19 vaccine accepted by Health Canada and/or World Health Organization (WHO).

-Full vaccination against COVID-19 is required for all individuals prior to participating in any in-person activities on or off campus (including, but not limited to, students, staff, faculty, contractors, and visitors), with the rare exception of those individuals who cannot be vaccinated due to permitted exemptions (medical and other protected grounds under the Ontario Human Rights Code).
+Full vaccination against COVID-19 is required for all individuals prior to participating in any activity on Lakehead University premises as defined above (including, but not limited to, students, staff, faculty, contractors, and visitors), with the rare exception of those individuals who cannot be vaccinated due to permitted exemptions (medical and other protected grounds under the Ontario Human Rights Code).
 Individuals are required to submit Proof of Vaccination in a form acceptable to the University.
 Individuals who request an exemption must complete the applicable form(s) specified by the University and submit them to the University as indicated on those forms.

 Between September 7, 2021 and October 20, 2021 (inclusive), as a condition of access to Lakehead University Premises, individuals must be, and must provide the University with proof that they are,